Chornomornaftogaz

 It is legally a subsidiary of Ukraine's state-owned oil and gas company Naftogaz.
-However, after the 2014 Crimean crisis it was seized by the region's parliament in the run-up to its annexation by Russia.
+However, after the 2014 Crimean crisis part of its property was seized by the region's parliament in the run-up to its annexation by Russia.
 There was also a privately owned oil company Chernomorneftegaz, registered in Moscow in 1998 and purchased by Rosneft in 2011, which is not linked to Chornomornaftogaz.
+In September 2023 the Ukrainian forces had re-taken the Boyko towers in the Black Sea, that belong to the Ukrainian company.

 History

 The company was established with the order of the Ministry of Gas Industry of the USSR on October 20, 1978 №209-org to develop oil and gas resources in the Black Sea and the Sea of Azov.

-The May 2012 purchase of Petro Hodovanets (ex-West Juno) and Nezalezhnist was criticized due to corruption and money laundering allegations and higher purchase price that the market price.
+The May 2012 purchase of Petro Hodovanets (ex-West Juno) and Nezalezhnist was criticized due to corruption and money laundering allegations and higher purchase price than the market price.
 These rigs were nicknamed the "Boyko towers" after the former energy minister Yuriy Boyko.

 Its total reserves of all fields are estimated at 58.6 e9m3 of natural gas, 1.231 million tons of natural-gas condensate, and 2.53 million tons of crude oil.

 In 2013, Chornomornaftogaz produced 1.651 e9m3 of natural gas.
 In 2012, it produced 1.174 e9m3 of natural gas, 62,800 tonnes of natural-gas condensate, and 8,900 tonnes of crude oil.
 The research group IHS reported that in 2013 Chornomorneftegaz accounted for 7.9% of Ukraine's gas production and 2.4% of its oil production.

+Russo–Ukrainian War

-During annexation of Crimea by the Russian Federation in 2014 the company was seized by the region's parliament in the run-up to its annexation by Russia.
+In the run-up to the annexation of Crimea by the Russian Federation in 2014 the company was seized by the Crimean parliament.

-In February 2014, Ukraine's state-owned oil and gas company Naftogaz sued Chornomornaftogaz for delayed debt payments of 11.614 billion UAH (almost €1 billion) in the Economic Court of the Crimean Autonomous Republic.
+In February 2014, Ukraine's state-owned oil and gas company Naftogaz sued Chornomornaftogaz for delayed debt payments of ₴11.614 billion (almost €1 billion) in the Economic Court of the Crimean Autonomous Republic.